tjido/ControlCharts/README.md

 # ControlCharts
-"Visualizing a disruption using control charts"

-Research concept by Shingai Manjengwa (Twitter: @Tjido)
+Based on a research concept by Shingai Manjengwa (Twitter: @Tjido) - "Visualizing a disruption using control charts."